Tom Keating (American football): Kansas City Chiefs

 In September 1974, Keating signed with the Kansas City Chiefs.
-He became a starter for the Chiefs during the 1974 NFL season, appearing in 14 games, including 12 as the team's starting left tackle.
+He became a starter for the Chiefs during the 1974 NFL season, appearing in 14 games, including 12 as the team's starting left tackle, replacing Curley Culp, who was traded to the Houston Oilers.
 He concluded his football career with the Chiefs in 1975, appearing in nine games, four as a starter.

-Later years and family
+Later life and family

+He was one of the fifteen plaintiffs in Mackey v.
+National Football League in which Judge Earl R. Larson declared that the Rozelle rule was a violation of antitrust laws on December 30, 1975.

 After retiring from football, Keating worked as a private investigator for a law firm and later opened his own agency in Walnut Creek, California.
 He maintained his primary residence in the Bay Area, but began spending several months a year in Limoux in the south of France.

 Keating had three sons, James Alexander Keating, Patrick Gould and Ryan Gould.
 Keating's younger brother, Bill Keating, also played football for the University of Michigan and in the American Football League.

 Keating died from prostate cancer in 2012 at a hospice in Denver, Colorado.
 Postmortem, Keating was diagnosed with chronic traumatic encephalopathy.
+He was one of at least 345 NFL players to be diagnosed after death with this disease, which is caused by repeated hits to the head.